alexhsu-nlp/tdl-extension/README.md

 ### Setup

 #### Locally
-- Install nvm.
+- Install nvm and update node.js (if needed).
 [This website](https://heynode.com/tutorial/install-nodejs-locally-nvm/) serves as a good tutorial.
 Alternatively, the docker file (see below) should contain similar information.
 - Install node modules and compile typescript files:
 ```
 $ cd /path/to/tdl/extension/directory